Frequently Asked Questions

 Where can I park?

 We have parking spaces outside the museum along the fence towards Drammen Videregående Skole.
-There are several parking zones here, so be careful.
+There are several parking zones here, so please be careful.
 Drammen VGS and Drammensbadet also have available parking spaces in the area.
-Blichs Parkeringhus is approx. 400 meters away, they have free parking after 16:00 and Saturdays after 12:00, as well as all of Sunday.
-In Blichs, there are also charging options.
+Blichs Parkeringshus is approx. 400 meters away, they have free parking after 4:00 PM and Saturdays after 12:00 PM, as well as all Sunday.
+Blichs also has charging facilities.

 Is there anything I can't bring into the exhibitions?